samarth-sharma/Google-Code-In-Sugar-Labs-/README.md

 # Google-Code-In-Sugar-Labs-
 Repository for Google Code In - Contest

+Hello Sugar Labs
-Hello My Name Is Samarth Sharma
+My Name Is Samarth Sharma